 - Self-discipline, time management and competence in the techniques and skills needed to further ideas and to complete projects.

 - Knowledge of sources, ideas, subject matter and contemporary practice relevant to projects; expanded conceptual understanding and critical thinking.

 - Experience creating promotional materials, planning, and installing an exhibition collaboratively as a group and individually.

 - The ability to begin to operate as a professional artist at the local, regional, or national level, and preparedness for graduate study.

 The Art Studio, BFA is only open to currently enrolled WWU Art Studio, BA majors.

 Science, Technology, Engineering, Art, Mathematics

-Open to non-Art majors, Art History and Art Education majors
+Open to non-Art majors, Art History, Art Education, and Art Studio majors.